 If that’s the case and Bitcoin’s energy usage is practically irrelevant on the global scale, how can journalists make such large, sensationalized errors?
 The answer is that it often comes down to them not understanding the scaling process that the network is going through.

 And it’s easier to sensationalize things for pageviews or political gain.
 For example, it’s commonly said that the Bitcoin network uses more energy than some countries.
 That’s true, but so does Google, Youtube, Netflix, Facebook, Amazon, the cruise industry, Christmas lights, household drying machines, private jets, the zinc industry, and basically any other sizable platform or industry.
 From that list, Bitcoin’s energy usage is the closest to that of the cruise industry energy usage, but Bitcoins are used by more people, and the network scales far better.

 It’s important to understand whether or not Bitcoin is an environmental problem and whether or not it is energy efficient because these obviously affect its probability of being a good investment and a good payment network.

 If Bitcoin did indeed have serious energy scaling problems, it would eventually fail against competitors in the private marketplace by not offering enough utility for its energy consumption.

-From an engineering perspective, Bitcoin’s energy usage isn’t a problem when you actually run the numbers, but it takes an understanding of how it works to calculate it properly, and what the trade-offs are if you use a different approach than what bitcoin uses.
+From an engineering perspective, Bitcoin’s energy usage isn’t a problem when you actually run the numbers.
+Still, it takes an understanding of how it works to calculate it properly and what the trade-offs are if you use a different approach than what Bitcoin uses.